 - Thesis statement

 The attention getter can take several different forms including a rhetorical question, a quotation, a fact or statistic, or personal anecdote.
 A good goal of any writer is to gain the audience’s undivided attention and keep it until the last sentence in the conclusion.
 Therefore, make the audience sit up and take notice; think about what would capture your attention and work to create it for the reader.
 Following the attention getter should be relevant background information; such information varies depending upon the subject discussed within the informative essay.
-However appropriate background could include historical context, specific vocabulary, or introducing important people or places discussed within the essay.
+However appropriate background could include historical context, specific vocabulary, or introducing important people or places discussed within the paper.
 Finally, the last sentence should be the thesis statement.
 This sentence acts as a transition between the general idea of the subject and the specific argument that will evolve within the paper.
 Therefore, the thesis statement should be concise and contain a roadmap outlining the argument you plan to make as the writer.

 Stuck with your essay task?
 No more struggle!
 HandMadeWritings is the top essay writing service.
 Our experts not only guide you on writing papers, they can write a high-quality essay for you.